How to use JavaScript SDK V2 for offline signing

 How to Sign requests?

-If you've successfully completed the steps outlined in the "Before You Start" section and have configured your SDK accordingly, you're now ready to sign your request.
+If you've successfully completed the steps mentioned in the "Prerequisite" section and have configured your SDK accordingly, you're now ready to sign your request.
 Below is a code example that demonstrates how to sign your request using the Overledger SDK.
 This code snippet takes the payload from our preparation API's and signs the transaction using a private key that you previously set up in your .env file:

 const OverledgerSDK = require('@quantnetwork/overledger-bundle').default;